snowman-repos/book/project_managers/README.md

 You might want to instigate communication protocols, such as quiet time or how people should indicate when they don't want to be disturbed.
 A fixed meeting schedule is a good idea, as is a way of scheduling meetings such that everyone can receive reminders and notifications no matter what devices they use.

+Naming convenstions are important when it comes to saving and sharing files.
+Think about whether filenames should use spaces, hyphens, or underscores to separate words, capitalisation, version numbers, folders, colour labels, etc. This comes down to personal preference but consistency among the team will ensure that people will always be able to find and understand things easily and quickly.

 - naming conventions
 - methodologies